-I recently spent 3 days in Tucson for the Handcrafted Soapmakers Guild meeting and a fourth day all to myself to explore.
+The Handcrafted Soapmakers Guild meeting was just in Tucson which meant a trip to Tucson for me!
 I have a strong affinity to Arizona having gotten my BS degree at Northern Arizona University in Flagstaff and then living in Tucson for another year.
 I have fond memories of hiking canyons; Walnut Canyon, Sycamore Canyon, Oak Creek Canyon and oh yes, that big one, the Grand Canyon.
 I do love the mountains of Colorado but I miss the canyons of Arizona.
 Canyons are inviting, they are more feminine in my mind than mountains.
 In a sense they are like entering the womb.

 Our conference was at the Loews Ventana Canyon Resort.
 I was immediately happy and comfortable being in a canyon and outside my hotel window was a gorgeous view of the canyon, a waterfall and saguaro cactuses in bloom.
 The grounds of the resort had a paved sidewalk that wound around and to a waterfall.
 A nice walk to do between meetings, but I also had a few adventures away from the resort.